 DSF wants you to succeed as you pursue your education, and in partnership with the Colorado School of Mines DSF Scholars are provided with additional support on campus to help you be successful.
 DSF Scholars must meet certain Student Success Requirements to maintain scholarship eligibility.

-Click on the button below to download a PDF of the Student Success Requirements at CSM for 2019-2020, plus details on reaching your campus contact.
+Click on the button below to download a PDF of the Student Success Requirements at CSM, plus details on reaching your campus contact.

 Starzer Welcome Center, Admissions Room 126

 Student Support Programs

 The Denver Scholarship Foundation wants every college student to successfully complete a college degree or certificate.
 Below are some helpful resources and programs available at CSM.